DevExpress-Examples/wpf-blank-app-with-the-northwind-database/README.md

-# WPF Blank App with Database
+# WPF Blank App with the Northwind Database

 This example contains a data access layer generated with Entity Framework Database First.
 In this example, the blank sample project is connected to the **Northwind** database.